xuezhizeng/SparkDL/Readme.md

 prediction on a platform other than Spark.

 ### Spark 1X
-Support RDD-based API to support Spark 1.5 or Spark 1.6
+Support RDD-based API for Spark 1.5 or Spark 1.6

 ### Spark 2X
-Support DataFrame-based API to support Spark 2.0+
+Support DataFrame-based API for Spark 2.0+

 ## Modules